Gambaro Group

-Gambaro is an Australian hospitality group headquartered in Brisbane, Queensland founded in 1953.
-The group was passed from original founder Giovanbaptista Gambaro to son Michael and Domenico, who opened Gambaro seafood restaurant in 1974.
+Gambaro is an Australian hospitality group headquartered in Brisbane, Queensland and founded in 1953.
+The group was passed from founder Giovanbaptista Gambaro to sons Michael and Domenico, who opened the Gambaro Seafood Restaurant in 1974.
 It is the oldest established restaurant in Brisbane.
-Currently the Gambaro Group comprises businesses including the Gambaro Restaurant, Black Hide Steakhouse, Persone and the Gambaro Hotel, MG Bar and Function Centre.
+Currently, the Gambaro Group comprises businesses including the Gambaro Restaurant, Black Hide Steakhouse, Persone, the Gambaro Hotel, MG Bar, and Function Centre.

 History

-The very first Gambaro establishment opened in Brisbane on Caxton Street in Petrie Terrace in 1953.
+The first Gambaro establishment opened in Brisbane in 1953.
 It started as a family business by Giovanbaptista Gambaro, an Italian immigrant who moved to Australia in 1938 and settled in North Queensland.
 In the late 1940s, his family also migrated and started working with him.
-In 1953, Giovanbaptista started a fish and chips shop along with his sons Domenico and Michael on Caxton Street in Petrie Terrace and a seafood wholesale site in South Brisbane.
-In 1974, Michael co-founded Gambaro Seafood Restaurant with his brother Domeico which became a fine dining restaurant in Brisbane, as well as a network of wholesale and retail seafood export business.
-Gambaro restaurant is now run by third generation sons John, Frank and Donny Gambaro.
-In 2013, the family added to their property portfolio with Black Hide Steakhouse across the road and in 2014, a boutique hotel.
-They also included a bar and function centre for hosting events and conference.
+In 1953, Giovanbaptista started a fish and chips shop along with his sons Domenico and Michael at a seafood wholesale site in South Brisbane.
+In 1974, Michael co-founded Gambaro Seafood Restaurant with his brother Domeico, which became a fine dining restaurant in Brisbane, as well as a network of wholesale and retail seafood export business.
+Gambaro restaurant is now run by third generation sons John, Frank, and Donny Gambaro.
+In 2013, the family added to their property portfolio with Black Hide Steakhouse across the road, and in 2014, a boutique hotel.
+They also included a bar and function centre for hosting events and conferences.